regulad/regulad.github.io/README.md

 # Welcome to the Pain Train!
 Hiya!
 I'm regulad, a student doing stupid things at any moment!

 ![Banner](https://i.imgur.com/kIRjNAr.jpg)

-You can check out my [blog](/blog), or my [inventory of stuff](/inventory).

-If you would like to get in contact with me, see the [contact page](/contact).
+This is my personal Github-Pages website.